LaSalleSoftware/ls-contactformbackend-pkg/README.md

 Contact Form Back-end package for my LaSalle Software Version 2.

+Please refer to the contact form's front-end package's README.md for more info.

 ## Security

 If you discover any security related issues, please email Bob Bloom at "bob dot bloom at lasallesoftware dot ca" instead of using the issue tracker.